-A powered drill was used for opening of 2.4 mm holes in the skull and Ad-Tech (Ad-Tech Medical Instrumentation Corp, Oak Creek, WI USA) anchor bolts were used for SEEG lead implantation.
+2.4 mm holes in the skull were made by a powered drill and Ad-Tech (Ad-Tech Medical Instrumentation Corp, Oak Creek, WI USA) anchor bolts were used for SEEG lead implantation.
 Using the included stiffening stylet, each electrode was introduced through the anchor bolt until reaching target depth.
 Approach of the surgical target was facilitated with 2D visualization of the lead using C-Arm fluoroscopy.
 After all leads were implanted, intraoperative 3D fluoroscopy with the Medtronic (Medtronic, Dublin, Ireland) O2 O-arm was performed for 3D assessment of electrode placement accuracy.